Skip to content

 Start by assessing whether your startup profile aligns with EU Inc benefits.
 Use our interactive assessment tool to evaluate your specific situation.

 Monitor the legislative process through our timeline tracker.
-The regulation must pass European Parliament and Council review, and implementation details will evolve through 2026.
+The proposal still requires agreement between the European Parliament and Council, and the final rules may differ materially.

 If you are incorporating within the next 12 months, evaluate traditional national options alongside EU Inc preparation.
 Review country-specific analysis for Germany or France to understand how national systems compare.